Boeing is Ready to Test Their CST-100 Starliner!

 Historic spaceflight has always drawn large crowds to the Space Coast.
 Our county works hard to direct the flow of traffic.
-If you choose to visit the Space Coast to witness the launch of the Mars 2020 Rover, Perseverance, expect traffic and considerable delays.
+If you choose to visit the Space Coast to witness the launch of OFT-2, expect traffic and considerable delays.
 Make sure that you have all the essential items you need for an extended trip including important medication, water, food, and gasoline.

 Sign Up For Traffic and Emergency Alerts